-Taxis in Bali are easily your most viable choice for getting around the island, due to their wide availability and convenience.
-Within Bali’s most popular resort areas, especially in the southern area, it is easy as getting by a roadside and simply flagging one down.
-Some operators are known for their reliability and for regularly updating their fleet with the latest car models.
-Generally, all taxis get you to your intended destination in comfort and in time, and are actually the safest way to get around.
+Taxis in Bali are a viable choice for getting around the island, due to their wide availability and convenience.
+Within Bali’s most popular resort areas, especially in the southern area, it’s easy to flag one down by a roadside.
+Generally, all taxis get you to your intended destination in comfort and in time and are actually the safest way to get around.

-When asked for, Bali taxis are also easy to call from your hotel front desk, or information counters at major shopping malls, restaurants and venues.
+When asked for, Bali taxis are easy to call from your hotel front desk, or information counters at major shopping malls, restaurants and venues.
 Most are metered.
 Some also have English-speaking operators, making it easy to call from your own mobile phone.
-Starting fares are at IDR 7,500 then go for IDR 4,000-5,000 (approximately US 40 cents) per kilometre.
-Typical transfer fares for a few kilometres, say from Kuta to Jimbaran, ranges between IDR 50,000-75,000.
 Here are some useful tips and good things to know about taxis in Bali.

 - Bali Hai Sunset Dinner Cruise